 This year, Valentine’s Day falls on a Thursday, so you could opt to celebrate on the weekend on either end, or, to avoid some crowds at restaurants and attractions, celebrate on the day itself!

-If you’re looking for romantic things to do in San Diego, maybe for Valentine’s Day 2017, or maybe for just a romantic evening, check out our a few of our suggested activities.
+If you’re looking for romantic things to do in San Diego, whether that’s for Valentine’s Day 2019, or for a romantic date night any time of year, check out our a few of our suggested activities.

 Regular admission to a number of these activities are included on the Go San Diego® Card.

 Choose as you go from dozens of top attractions and save up to 55% on combined admission vs paying at the gate.

 Please note, some of these special events may be separately ticketed and not included on the Go San Diego® Card.

 San Diego is one of the most temperate cities in the country, and is likely to be pleasant even in mid-February.

 So there’s no reason why you can’t spend an afternoon or an evening walking with your loved one through the nation’s largest urban cultural park.

 In addition to its beautifully cultivated gardens and landscape, Balboa Park also features some of the region’s premier museums.

 So whether you love’s deepest desire is to visit the pandas at the San Diego Zoo, or gaze upon the stars at the Reuben H. Fleet Science Center, you will find plenty to do indoors and out.